eiffel-community/community/GOVERNANCE.md

 Eiffel Community is served by **2** Security Officers.

-Eiffel Community Security Officers are the individuals listed below:
+Eiffel Community Security Officers are the individuals listed below, appointed for a term ending May 31, 2023:

 * Fredrik Fristedt, Axis Communications
 * Kristofer Hallén, Ericsson